 AASB supports state funding for staff training, program development and materials preparation to promote Native language instruction for those districts that desire Native language programs.
+AASB also urges Congress to support opportunities for American Indian, Alaska Native, Native Hawaiian, and Pacific Islander students to retain and use Native American languages, including adequate funding for federal programs that can support Native language instruction.

 Rationale.
 The languages of the Indigenous Peoples of the United States have become endangered.
 The extinction of these languages would further erode the rich heritage of the Indigenous Peoples of the North American Continent.
 The technology exists to provide satellite language instruction in the Native tongues to communities throughout the United States.
 If we as a nation do not respond to this need to preserve this rich linguistic heritage, the language will become extinct.
 Financial support from the government for the preservation of Native languages would enable the use of a technology that has helped speed the loss of indigenous languages to reverse that trend.
-Amended 1998, 99, 04 (Sunset: Nov.
+Amended 1998, 99, 04 (Sunset Nov.
 2008)